dubit/unity-hierarchy-behaviour/README.md

 ```

 This will take a pre-existing (loaded or instantiated) `IHierarchyBehaviour` and clone it.
-The template class must extend MonoBehaviour and implement `IHierarchyBehaviour` or `IHierarchyBehaviour<TArgs>`.
+The type parameter must extend MonoBehaviour and implement `IHierarchyBehaviour` or `IHierarchyBehaviour<TArgs>`.
 This will return the new instance of `TBehaviour`.